 Applying common sense (something Democrats don't do), means that sealing the border, rounding up the illegals, and making it more costly to break the law to come here -- as that means fewer will try: and you save lives (or rapes) and choke the demand for human trafficking.
 More will obey immigration laws, wait in line, and come here in ways that gives them more legal protections, less exploitation, and less rape.
 So which is really more compassionate?

 Does America break up families, keep kids in cages, and abuse illegal immigrants?
 Obviously, not enough or there would be far fewer illegal immigrants.
 (They're far more looped into the risks than the average Joe).
 The facts are this is rare, temporary, this has been done forever (and under the Obama and Clinton administrations), and the idea that criminals shouldn't be separated from their kids is absurd.
 Under the Democrats reasoning, for domestic crime, it is fine to separate families.
 But for foreign invaders and perpetrators should get special exceptions.
 But a nation without laws is no longer a nation.
+And a media that omits context and biases their stories, like NYT and NYMag did on this one, are no longer journalists.

 When Trump says that Mexico is not sending their best and brightest as illegal immigrants, the left loses their nut.
 That's racism (shhhh... nevermind that Mexican is not a race, and that he had no complaints about legal immigrants, it's close enough for the left).
 The bigger question, is it true?
 Does illegal immigration have costs and consequences or not?
 (How many examples) Are their averages better or worse than the general population?
 Since the rational know that the point is valid, and the irrational polemics can't argue the facts, they try to shout down the charge with "RACIST"... otherwise they might have to address the point that there are costs.